-As an aside, a vibrato pedal works in the same way except it doesn’t output the dry signal.
+As an aside, a vibrato pedal works the same way, except it doesn't output the dry signal.

 Note that stereo choruses will have two outputs but will typically share the same chorus circuit.
 The output of the chorus circuit (wet signal) will be sent directly to the summing mixer of one output channel (typically the left channel).
 It will be sent through a phase inverter before reaching the summing mixer of the other channel (typically the right channel).

 A stereo chorus pedal can be used in mono by simply connecting to the left/mono output.

 Some choruses will have two LFOs act upon their chorus circuit.
 These are known as bi-mode choruses.

 There are other chorus designs, but these are the basic (and indeed the building blocks for more involved chorus designs).